 There are simply still too many loopholes that brands can use to give themselves a greener image.
-One is probably never absolutely safe fromto fall for this form of consumer deception.
+You are probably never absolutely safe fromto fall for this form of consumer deception.

-But by staying informed, knowing facts and real quality seals, always taking a look at the product composition, asking manufacturers, using informative apps like CodeCheck buying second hand more often and displaying a healthy basic skepticism, one can counteract consumer deception, at least preventively and greenwashing with a high degree of probability.
+But by staying informed, knowing the facts and genuine quality seals, always taking a look at the product composition, asking manufacturers, using informative apps such as CodeCheck and buying second-hand goods more often and displaying a healthy basic skepticism, you can counteract consumer deception, at least preventively and greenwashing can be ruled out with a high degree of probability.

-I hope that I could help you with the tips from this post.
+I hope I was able to help you with the tips in this article.
 Do you have any questions, tips or further examples?
-Or would you like to share your own experiences with the greenwashing tricks of the industry with me and the readers?
-Then feel free to write me a comment below this article.
+Or would you like to share your own experiences with the industry's greenwashing tricks with me and the readers?
+Then please write me a comment below this article.

 Stay sustainable and critical!

-PS: Want to start a seriously sustainable project that you're on fire for?
-Then next feel free to check out the posts about the sustainable business creation and the Founding without equity capital inside.
+PS: You want to start a seriously sustainable project that you are passionate about?
+Then take a look at the next posts about the Sustainable company foundation and the Founding without equity inside.